 A large body of evidence consistently shows that consumption of alcohol is a risk factor for cancer.

-Drinking alcohol increases the risk of mouth & throat cancer (larynx and pharynx), oesophageal cancer, bowel cancer (colon and rectum), liver cancer and female breast cancer.
+Drinking alcohol increases the risk of mouth & throat cancer (larynx and pharynx), stomach and oesophageal cancer, bowel cancer (colon and rectum), liver cancer and female breast cancer.

 It's not just heavy drinking – even small amounts of alcohol increases risk, but the more you drink, the greater the risk.
 Your risk of cancer is the same for all types of alcohol including beer, wine and spirits; and there's no evidence that alcohol helps protect you from any type of cancer.